lilianricaud/patterning-complexity/francais/patterns_practical_usage.md

 In practice, it is very cumbersome to work from a complete catalogue of discovered patterns to create a product.

 **A SIMPLIFIED CONNECTIVE LIST can drastically improve the utility of any pattern language**.

+PATTERN CARDS make it easier to manipulate pattern than books.